10 Tips Every After Effects User Must Know

 4. Change Render Quality

 While editing, you may need to render out a sample of your work to show to a boss or a friend.
-It can take really long to render a full video at top quality.
-Luckily, you can adjust the quality by changing the render quality before you start.
+It can take a long time to render a full video at top quality.
+Luckily, you can adjust the quality by changing the render settings before you start.
 Just select “full” on the timeline and change it to a lower setting.
-This allows you to render out a good-looking video without stressing out your system and wasting a ton of time.
+For even more faster rendering tips, check out our guide on how to render faster in After Effects.
+If you still encounter problems, check out these common issues and fixes to troubleshoot.

 5. Transform Multiple Objects at Once

 Oftentimes, you may find yourself needing to change many objects in a similar way, but this can take a while to do.
-Even worse, you’ll have to eyeball the transformations, hoping you’ve changed everything in relation to one another.
-Fortunately, After Effects makes it easy to edit many objects at once.
+Fortunately, After Effects makes it easy to edit multiple objects at once.
 All you have to do is create a Null Object in the timeline and use that Null Object as the ‘parent & link’ option for all the objects you want to edit.
-Then simply edit the Null Object to make changes to all the child objects.
+This After Effect tip helps you save time when working with complex layers.

 6. Scale Your Keyframes

 It can be irritating to change your keyframe placement in regard to other keyframes.
 If you move one keyframe the wrong distance, it can mess up your entire visual.
 Fortunately, it’s easy to maneuver a set of keyframes together.
 Just SHIFT SELECT all the keyframes you want to scale and drag one of them forward or backward.
 All the selected keyframes will move in unison.
-Use this tool to add an exact amount of space between your keyframes, whether visual or audible.
+This technique is one of the most useful After Effects tips and tricks for working with keyframe animation.

 7. Duplicate a Layer in an Instant

 Sometimes your workflow can speed up by copying and pasting the effects and filters of one layer onto another.
-It’s easy to duplicate a layer, bringing all of its effects to a new one in After Effects.
 Simply select a layer and hit CTRL (or CMD) + D. Your new layer will be identical to the old one, making it easy to utilize all the effects of the original layer.
-Add or subtract settings as needed to create the effects you want for the new layer.
+How to use After Effects for edits like this one is key to streamlining your video creation process.

 Photo by JC Gellidon on Unsplash